 Caroline Gross

-The Life Summary of Caroline
+Brief Life History of Caroline

 When Caroline Gross was born on 12 September 1821, in Bedford, Virginia, United States, her father, Henry Gross, was 36 and her mother, Margaret "Peggy" Cooper, was 31.
-She married Peyton Wiggington in 1840, in Virginia, United States.
+She married Payton Wiggington in 1840, in Virginia, United States.
 They were the parents of at least 5 sons and 7 daughters.
 She lived in Atchison Township, Clinton, Missouri, United States in 1880 and Plattsburg, Clinton, Missouri, United States in 1900.
 She died in 1905, in Missouri, United States, at the age of 84.

 Photos and Memories (0)